 - Turkey Leg: A popular, naturally smoked meat, the Disney Turkey Leg is widely considered gluten-free.

-- Mickey Bar: The classic Mickey Premium Ice Cream Bar is generally gluten-free.
+- Mickey Bar: The classic Mickey Premium Ice Cream Bar is gluten-free.

 Gluten-Free Beer at Disney World